We often talk about Divi modules, but we should talk about Divi Builder modules.

 A module is a small block that is added to a section to build the layout of a web page (layout).
 Thus, a layout is a succession of small blocks one after the other and/or next to each other.

-When you build a page with a page builder, you add sections in which you add modules.
+When building a page with a page builder, you add sections in which you add modules.

-Page builders revolutionized WordPress: thanks to them, you could get "complex" page layouts, since WordPress at the time only offered a classic editor.
+Page builders revolutionised WordPress: with them, you could get "complex" layouts, since WordPress at the time only offered a classic editor.

 Modules are the strength of page builders.
-If these page builders do not offer effective or "trendy" modules, users could turn to competing solutions.
+If these page builders do not offer effective or "trendy" modules , users may turn to competing solutions.
 The issue is therefore crucial.

-This is certainly why the Divi Builder has 46 modules natively on board while other page builders offer add-ons to compensate for their limited modules.
+This is certainly why the Divi Builder has 46 modules natively on board, whereas the other page builders offer add-ons to compensate for their limited modules.

 Did you know that you can test Divi for free?
 Go to this page and click on "TRY IT FOR FREE

 Divi modules differ depending on the Divi Section used